 Fines for parking violations can be appealed or paid at the Finance Office in the Administration and Student Affairs Building.
 Failure to request an appeal or trial within 10 days will result in forfeiture of the right to an appeal or trial.
-Failure to pay the fine within the 15 day period may result in a \$25 service fee; student's grades may be held; and/or the Motor Vehicle Administration may flag the vehicle's registration.
+Failure to pay the fine within the 15 day period may result in a \$25 service fee and the student's grades may be held.
 Please obey all traffic and parking laws and avoid receiving a citation.